datea/datea-api/doc/AccountApi.md

 		base_url: <url to handle password reset>,
 	}

-otherwise it will be handled by system views.
+otherwise it will be handled by our api views.

 The url contains is build like this: